shkherad/js-objects-constructors/README.md

   name: 'Diana Prince',
   alias: 'Wonder Woman',

-  power: function() {
+  usePower: function() {
-    return 'Deflects bullets with bracelets';
+    return 'Deflect bullets with bracelets';
   }
 }
 ```

 Why is this not a good answer?

-Because *copy-and-paste is one of the biggest source of errors* in software
+Because *copy-and-paste is one of the biggest sources of errors* in software
  development.

 ## Lab: Model a Hero